 I interviewed Elinor Sisulu in Birmingham as part of an "African Visions" tour of England.
 She has published a biography of her parents-in-law, Walter and Albertina Sisulu (Abacus).
 As a South African, I'd known them as heroes of the Struggle; what I didn't know was Sisulu's domestic tenderness - his capacity to listen, rare in political leaders - a capacity sadly lacking in the disastrous wars of Blair, Bush, Sharon, and those Muslims who turn the bodies of their young into weapons against innocents, calling it religion.
 In the brutal present-day contexts of Iraq and Sudan, it's heartening to learn of a man who could be gentle and modest as well as effective.
 I asked Elinor Sisulu about her decision to do a dual biography - to include a wife along with a more famous husband.
 Instead of the expected feminist reply, she said that the marriage had survived all those years of Walter's imprisonment (alongside Mandela at Robbin Island) because of his extraordinarily loving character.

-One of the most innovative biographies of the last three or four years has been invisible in bookshops, despite outstanding reviews: Reading Chekhov by Janet Malcolm.
+Reading Chekhov by Janet Malcolm.
 It shows the work growing out of the Russian landscapes.
 Chronology proves less important than forays into the inner life in its physical surroundings.
 Slid into the book is a critique of the genre: Malcolm shows up six biographers who give different versions of the facts of Chekhov's death.
 How slippery, how hard-won is truth.

 The time scale that Alice Munro packs into her stories through flash-backs and startling flash-forwards have something of the pathos of Hardy who takes the reader close to an individual like Tess, and then shocks you with a long-shot of two girls crawling like flies across a grey landscape --motes in creation.
 Munro gives us this continuum of existence, its humanity and tragedy.
 Her stories are unlike others because their extended time-scale - the scope for characters to develop over time - packs the experience of reading a novel into a short space.